mtlynch/mtlynch-hugo/content/posts/ketohub-month-3/index.md

 - keto
 - retention
 - growth
-excerpt: "I'm building a website.
-Here\u2019s what was good, bad, and learnable about\
+description: "I'm building a website.
+Here\u2019s what was good, bad, and learnable\
-  \ it last month."
+  \ about it last month."
 date: '2018-01-09'
 ---